moinulibr/moinulibr/README.md

 # Hello there! 👋🏻 I am [Moinul Islam!](https://www.linkedin.com/in/moinulibr/)

-## A passionate backend developer from Bangladesh
+## A passionate backend engineer from Bangladesh with hands-on React and Next.js experience, committed to scalable and efficient solutions

-Experienced Software Developer familiar with a wide range of programming utilities and languages.
-Knowledgeable of Full Stack (Backend and Frontend) and Mobile app development requirements.
-I am working as a developer since 2020 and I enjoy working on complex architecture systems with technologies.

-Along with my journey learning about Full Stack Development I have learned an increasing amount about accurate time estimation, accountability, project management, and the importance of proper communication with stakeholders.
+Experienced Backend Engineer with a strong command over PHP, Laravel, Lumen, and scalable microservices architectures.
+Adept in developing complex backend solutions for SaaS platforms, eCommerce systems, and modular APIs.
+Proficient in integrating modern frontend frameworks like React.js, Next.js, and Vue.js to deliver seamless user experiences.

+With over 4 years of hands-on development experience since 2020, I specialize in designing scalable, high-performance web applications and driving innovative solutions in cross-functional teams.
+My journey in full stack development has also honed my skills in time estimation, project management, and effective collaboration with clients and stakeholders.

+Open to discussing challenging backend-centric projects or full-stack collaborations that leverage my skills and passion for building efficient, maintainable, and robust web applications.

 Feel free to discuss any project related to my work experience and skills.